ibm-cloud-docs/solution-tutorials/plan-create-update-deployments.md

    terraform destroy -var-file=../credentials.tfvars -var-file=development.tfvars
    ```
    {: codeblock}

+    `terraform destroy` only removes the terraform state information related to a resource group as a resource group cannot be deleted by a user.
+    {:tip}
 1. Repeat the steps for the `testing` and `production` workspaces
 1. If you created it, destroy the organization
    ```sh